openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

 **Green clouds are forming**

 In openSUSE a team formed with the goal to set up repo for cloud computing related
       software.
-One of the first pieces is the Eucalyptus cloud infrastructure and itâ€™s dependencies.
+One of the first pieces is the Eucalyptus cloud infrastructure and it’s dependencies.
 The vision is to enable openSUSE to be a cloud infrastructure platform that allows you to set up your cloud quickly and easily.